zondahome/SEIIEnterpriseCodeTest/README.md

 If you start to run out of time at this point and don't have time to write all the tests you'd ideally like to add, then just attempt one example test for your API code and one example test for your React app code and just include empty placeholder tests (or comments) listing the tests you didnt have time to write, to show what tests you would have added.

 Recommended test tools would be [React Testing Libary](https://testing-library.com/docs/react-testing-library/intro/) for component unit tests for React components and [Jest](https://jestjs.io/) for testing the API, but feel free to use any other automated testing tools you prefer if you are more familiar with them.

+## Submitting your work
+When you are finished, please ensure your repo is public so that we will be able to access it, and email us the github repo URL for us to review.

 ## Glossary